prometheus/docs/content/docs/instrumenting/exporter_guidelines.md

 ---
-title: Exporter Guidelines
+title: Exporter guidelines
 sort_rank: 5
 ---

-# Exporter Guidelines
+# Exporter guidelines

 When directly instrumenting your own code, the general rules of how to instrument code with a Prometheus client library can be followed quite